njoyard/router/README.md

 Calling `router.stop()` stops the router listening for clicks on links.
 You may call `router.start()` again at any time to re-enable links.

+Note that click events are listened to on the document in event bubbling mode.
+Clicking on any child of a correctly set up `<a>` element will trigger the router, unless you set a `click` handler that stops the event propagation.

 Routes can also be triggered programmatically by calling `router.navigate()` (which pushes the new route on the browser history, unless asked otherwise) or `router.replace()` (which replaces the current history item).
 See the documentation for those methods in the [API section](#API) below.

 ## Holders: preventing navigation